Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

   - IntegerSanitizer option's bug with "-fsanitize=shift,unsigned-integer-overflow" has been fixed.
   - AddressSanitizer runtime option has been modified (allocator_may_return_null=1) to provide better report.
 - GLIBC
-  - fclose SIGABORT issue on multi-thread environment with race condition has been fixed by applying bug [#15142](https://sourceware.org/bugzilla/show_bug.cgi?id=15142).
+  - fclose SIGABORT issue on multi-thread environment with race condition has been fixed by applying bug fix of [#15142](https://sourceware.org/bugzilla/show_bug.cgi?id=15142).
   - New localedata(tl_PH) has been added (bug [#15260](https://sourceware.org/bugzilla/show_bug.cgi?id=15260)).